The following Construction guidance note Produced in partnership with Fladgate LLP provides comprehensive and up to date legal information covering:

 there is room for compromise

 Sometimes in a dispute, the solution appears to be obvious but one party is not complying without giving a reason.
 Even in this situation, mediation can be helpful.
-At mediation, the non-complying party has the opportunity to explain in confidence his difficulty and this often enables a mediator to find a compromise solution that both parties can accept.
+At mediation, the non-complying party has the opportunity to explain in confidence its difficulty and this often enables a mediator to find a compromise solution that both parties can accept.
 This could, for example, cover a situation where an employer or contractor is in financial difficulties but a settlement can be reached to pay the party that is owed money over a period of time, or to make payment in kind.

 Mediation could potentially be used to resolve any construction dispute (see Practice Note: Mediation of construction disputes).
-However, mediation is particularly appropriate for the following kinds of dispute which commonly arise:
+However, mediation is particularly appropriate for the following kinds

 **excludes LexisPSL Practice Compliance, Practice Management and Risk and Compliance.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.